elmerdotdev/ciccc-node-js-midterm-project/README.md

 Individual presentation will be on next Monday.
 During the presentation of your website, please follow this flow:

+1. Show your Figma mockup design
-1. Signup
+2. Signup
-2. Login
+3. Login
-3. Add an item
+4. Add an item
-4. Show all items in a list
+5. Show all items in a list
-5. View individual item (by clicking a button or link)
+6. View individual item (by clicking a button or link)
+7. Search item by keyword
-6. Edit item
+8. Edit item
-7. Delete item
+9. Delete item
-8. Log out
+10. Log out

-Good luck!
+Good luck! 🎉🎉🎉